Bob Bondurant

-Robert L. Bondurant (April 27, 1933 – November 12, 2021) was an American racecar driver who raced for the Shelby American, Ferrari, and Eagle teams.
+Robert Lewis Bondurant (April 27, 1933 – November 12, 2021) was an American racecar driver who raced for the Shelby American, Ferrari, and Eagle teams.
 Bondurant was one of the most famous drivers to emerge from the Southern California road racing scene in the 1950s, and achieved success in North America and in Europe.
-His Bob Bondurant School of High Performance Driving has been responsible for training generations of American racing drivers.
+His Bob Bondurant School of High Performance Driving was responsible for training generations of American racing drivers.

 Career

 Bondurant was born in Evanston, Illinois.
 During his teens, Bondurant raced an Indian motorcycle on dirt ovals.
-In 1956 he switched to sports car racing with a Morgan and started to attract attention when he won the West Coast "B" production Championship, in a Chevrolet Corvette winning 18 out of 20 races.
+In 1956, he switched to sports car racing with a Morgan and started to attract attention when he won the West Coast "B" production Championship, in a Chevrolet Corvette winning eighteen out of twenty races.

 Santa Barbara Chevrolet dealer Shelly Washburn hired Bondurant in 1961 to drive his #614 1959 Corvette.
 Some of the best Corvette racing duels were between him and David McDonald on the West Coast during the early 1960s.
 At the L.A.
 Times Grand Prix in October 1962, Bondurant drove Washburn's new 1963 Corvette Z06 Stingray.
-Between 1961 and 1963, he won 30 out of 32 races in Washburn's Corvettes.
+Between 1961 and 1963, he won thirty out of 32 races in Washburn's Corvettes.

-In 1963 he became a member of Carroll Shelby's Ford Cobra team, winning his first race at the Continental Divide Raceway in Colorado, followed by an overall win at the LA Times Grand Prix GT race at Riverside in October 1963.
-For the 1964 FIA season after finishing 2nd in GT at Sebring, Bondurant was in Europe racing the new 289 FIA Cobras at the Targa Florio, Spa, and Nurburgring.
+In 1963, he became a member of Carroll Shelby's Ford Cobra team, winning his first race at the Continental Divide Raceway in Colorado, followed by an overall win at the LA Times Grand Prix GT race at Riverside in October 1963.
+For the 1964 FIA season after finishing second in GT at Sebring, Bondurant was in Europe racing the new 289 FIA Cobras at the Targa Florio, Spa, and Nurburgring.
 His best-known victory was winning the GT class at Le Mans 24 Hours in 1964 in Shelby's new Cobra Daytona Coupe with Dan Gurney co-driving.
-In 1965 Bondurant won the FIA Manufacturers' World Championship for Shelby American and Ford, winning seven out of ten races against the class dominating Ferrari 250 GTOs in Europe.
+In 1965, Bondurant won the FIA Manufacturers' World Championship for Shelby American and Ford, winning seven out of ten races against the class dominating Ferrari 250 GTOs in Europe.
 In the same year he drove a works Ferrari Formula 1 car during the United States Grand Prix at Watkins Glen, and handled a Lotus 33 for Reg Parnell at the following Mexican race.

-In 1966 Bondurant served as a technical consultant for John Frankenheimer's film Grand Prix and trained the film's lead actor James Garner to drive Formula cars in the race sequences.
+In 1966, Bondurant served as a technical consultant for John Frankenheimer's film Grand Prix and trained the film's lead actor James Garner to drive Formula cars in the race sequences.
 Bondurant was one of two drivers (alongside Graham Hill) to help extricate Jackie Stewart from his fuel-leaking wrecked car during the 1966 Belgian Grand Prix, the incident that led to Stewart's crusade for motor racing safety.
-Bondurant also drove BRMs in five Grands Prix for Team Chamaco Collect, finishing 4th at Monaco.
+Bondurant also drove BRMs in five Grands Prix for Team Chamaco Collect, finishing fourth at Monaco.
 He finished the Formula One season in North America in two races, driving an Eagle for Dan Gurney's Anglo American Racers.